 Step 1.
 Open Registry Editor.

-To access Registry Editor, first launch the Run dialog box by pressing the
+To access Registry Editor, first launch the Run dialog box by pressing the Windows logo + R keys on your PC.
+In the Run box, type regedit and hit Enter from the keyboard to open the Registry Editor window.

 If the User Account Control dialog box appears, click Yes to allow.